sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 Only users with the `subscriber` role are rate-limited.
 Administrators, editors, and other non-subscriber roles are exempt.

-= How do I view blocked, banned, or high traffic bot IPs? = Go to **Settings > Anti DDoS** to see the **Blocked IPs Log**, **Banned IPs Log**, and **High Traffic Excluded Bots Log** tables, which list IPs, User Agents (for high traffic bots), timestamps, and ban expiration times.
+= How do I view blocked, banned, or high traffic bot IPs? = Go to **Settings > Anti DDoS** to see the **Blocked IPs Log**, **Banned IPs Log**, and **High Traffic Excluded Bots Log** tables, which list IPs, User Agents, timestamps, and ban expiration times.
 You can clear the logs using the provided buttons.

 = What happens when I deactivate the plugin? =
 The plugin automatically deletes its transients, blocked IP logs, banned IP logs, high traffic bot logs, and bot IP ranges from the database to prevent bloat.

 == Screenshots ==
-1. Admin panel under **Settings > Anti DDoS**, showing configuration options for Maximum Requests (Regular Users), Time Window, Maximum Requests (Excluded Bots), Excluded Bots, Bot IP Ranges, Blocks Before Ban, and Ban Duration.
+1. Admin panel under **Settings > Anti DDoS**, showing configuration options for Maximum Requests (Regular Users), Time Window, Maximum Requests (Excluded Bots), Excluded Bots, Bot IP Ranges, Blocks Before Ban, and Ban Duration, with a Donate link above the settings.
-2. Blocked IPs Log table, displaying IPs and timestamps with a Clear button.
+2. Blocked IPs Log table, displaying IPs, User Agents, and timestamps with a Clear button.
-3. Banned IPs Log table, showing IPs, ban timestamps, and expiration times with a Clear button.
+3. Banned IPs Log table, showing IPs, User Agents, ban timestamps, and expiration times with a Clear button.
 4. High Traffic Excluded Bots Log table, showing IPs, User Agents, and timestamps with a Clear button.
 5. Example of the "Too many requests" error page when an IP exceeds the rate limit.
 6. Example of the "Forbidden" error page when an IP is banned.

 == Changelog ==
+= 2.17 =
+* Added User Agent logging to Blocked IPs and Banned IPs logs for better tracking of blocked and banned requests.
+* Added Donate link above the settings in the admin panel to support the project.

 = 2.16 =
 * Fixed timezone handling to use the WordPress timezone setting (Settings > General > Timezone) for accurate timestamp display in all logs.
 * Removed "Greece time" references from log tables and documentation, using WordPress timezone instead.